-· Class Participation: During most of our class meetings, we will do some sort of class activity in which you will turn something in that will count toward your class participation/attendance grade.
+· Class Participation: During most of our class meetings, we will do some sort of class activity in which you will turn something in that will make up your class participation/attendance grade.

 · Make-up exams: Make-up exams will be given only if there is a legitimate reason for missing the exam, as judged by the instructor.
 The instructor needs to be notified at least one week in advance and documented proof needs to be provided.
 Per Marketing Department guidelines, make-up exams are only given on Fridays at 11:00am.
 Missing a scheduled exam without notifying the instructor in advance will result in a zero for that exam.
 (If this happens, plan to take the optional final.)

 Note: The comprehensive final exam must be taken on the date and time indicated on the course schedule (there will be no reschedules under any circumstances).